-Typology of 1-19 20-49 50-99 100-199 200+ Provision dwellings dwellings dwellings dwellings dwellings Parks and Recreation Off-site Off-site Off-site Off-site On-site Grounds Natural Off-site Off-site Off-site On-site On-site Greenspace OII-SILC OII-SILC OII-SILC Off-Site OH-Site Informal Open Off-site On-site On-site On-site On-site Space On one On one On one On one On oito Provision for On-site On-site On-site children and Off-site Off-site (LAP) (LEAP) (NEAP) young people (IVEAL) Allotments and Off-site Off-site Off-site Off-site On-site community On-site On-site On-sile On-sile OH-SILE gardens
+Typology of 1-19 20-49 50-99 100-199 200+ Provision dwellings dwellings dwellings dwellings dwellings Parks and Recreation Off-site Off-site Off-site Off-site On-site Grounds Natural Off-site Off-site Off-site On-site On-site Greenspace On Site On Site On Site On site OH Site Informal Open Off-site On-site On-site On-site On-site Space On Site On site On site On site OH Site Provision for On-site On-site On-site children and Off-site Off-site (LAP) (LEAP) (NEAP) young people (LAF) (LLAF) (NLAF) Allotments and Off-site Off-site Off-site Off-site On-site community OII-SILE Oll-Sile Oll-Sile Oll-Sile On-Sile gardens

-- 4.3.4 The requirements set out in Table 1 have been informed by the Council's most up to date evidence on open space.
+4.3.4 The requirements set out in Table 1 have been informed by the Council's most up to date evidence on open space.
 This is based on consideration of what is both practically deliverable on sites of varying residential capacities and also the potential recreational value of new areas of public open space.
 For example, with the exception of play spaces, it is considered that open spaces of less than 0.15 ha site area are of limited recreational value and are expensive to manage and maintain.
-The Council would therefore not pursue an onsite open space contribution for such open spaces. - 4.3.5 Council will usually expect public open space which can be provided on site to be located as such.
-However exceptionally there may be valid reasons to allow for offsite provision.
-This could include for example where the provision of a specific type of space may not be appropriate in that location, for example allotments on remediated land.
+The Council would therefore not pursue an onsite open space contribution for such open spaces.